1. Customer References

 When it did reopen during June 2020, the park’s managers had used Oracle Cloud Infrastructure (OCI) and Oracle Consulting to provide a solution that can ensure social distancing for visitors, reducing the chance of spreading the coronavirus.
 The solution was built entirely on OCI with cloud native and API-first principles in mind.
 The park used the following OCI services, SDKs, and frameworks:

-• Oracle Container Engine for Kubernetes: An Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications
+• OCI Kubernetes Engine (OKE): An Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications

 • OCI API Gateway: A service that provides developers the capability to securely expose their application’s APIs for commercial or regulatory purposes

-• Oracle Functions: A serverless platform that lets developers create, run, and scale applications without managing any infrastructure
+• OCI Functions: A serverless platform that lets developers create, run, and scale applications without managing any infrastructure

 • OCI Java SDK: Software development kit to manage OCI resources using Java